hjelev/gearbest-prices/README.md

 Python 2.7

-This script uses BeautifulSoup and needs a folder to store previous product data.
+This script uses BeautifulSoup, Webpy and needs a folder to store previous product data.